Frequently Asked Questions

 No, but we encourage you to.
 Not only is SSS concerned about your academic success,

-meet other students (and families) and have fun away from the books.
-Some type of
+other students (and families) and have fun away from the books.
+Some type of gathering

-gathering is usually held each month SSS provides tickets to MSU Northern theatre
+is usually held each month SSS provides tickets to MSU-Northern theatre productions

 Yes!!
 We have two classes that can help you.
 TRST 102 STUDY SKILLS is dealing with

-tips, note taking, test taking skills, memory techniques, reading strategies, research
+note taking, test taking skills, memory techniques, reading strategies, research methods,

-methods, resource information and more.
-The TRST 103 LIFE TRANSITION & CAREER
+resource information and more.
+The TRST 103 LIFE TRANSITION & CAREER EXPLORATION class

-EXPLORATION class is extensive self assessment, developing transition skills, exploring
+is extensive self assessment, developing transition skills, exploring career options

-career options and making better informed educational and career choices.
-This is
+and making better informed educational and career choices.
+This is an especially good

 - Does SSS have materials such as videos and books I can use or checkout?